NGC 673 - Intermediate Spiral Galaxy in Aries

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 673.

 Apparent size of NGC 673The following table reports NGC 673 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 673 is a visual representation of it.

 Digitized Sky Survey image of NGC 673

 The image below is a photograph of NGC 673 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 673 - Intermediate Spiral Galaxy morphological classification
+NGC 673 - Intermediate Spiral Galaxy in Aries morphological classification

-NGC 673 - Intermediate Spiral Galaxy is classified as Intermediate Spiral (SABc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 673 - Intermediate Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 673 - Intermediate Spiral Galaxy in Aries is classified as Intermediate Spiral (SABc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 673 - Intermediate Spiral Galaxy in Aries in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 673